yigitcukuren/mago/docs/tools/linter/rules-and-categories.md

 ---
 sidebar_position: 3
-title: Rules & Categories
+title: Rules & categories
 ---

-# Rules & Categories
+# Rules & categories

-The **Mago** Linter comes with a wide variety of rules, each designed to catch a specific type of issue.
+**Mago**'s linter comes with a wide variety of rules, each designed to catch a specific type of issue.

-## Rule Categories
+## Rule categories

 - [BestPractices](./rules/best-practices)
 - [Clarity](./rules/clarity)